peterleiva/webpack-config-organizer/README.md

 # Webpack config organizer

-Webpack helper to organize your configurations, separating them by concerns.
-The package achieve that by using two scope of files: presets and environments.
+Webpack helper to organize your configurations separating them by concerns.
+This package achieves that by using two scope of files: presets and environments.
 Thereof you can define two types of files and both of them relies upon webpack `--env` CLI option.
-Environment configuration files help you define a config for different kinds of environments (dev, prod, debug, ci , and so on), while presets help you create predefined settings which help you to fast test a new build or just use make it cleaner
+Environment configuration files help you define a config for different kinds of environments (dev, prod, debug, ci, and so on), while presets help you create predefined settings which help you to fast test a new build or just use make it cleaner.

 ## Installation

-Install using npm
+Install using npm:

 ```bash
   npm install --save-dev webpack-config-organizer